 His constant aim and favourite challenge is to accompany, and he often doubts whether he is a proper drummer at all - he can sing you the lyrics, guitar solos and horn parts from most of the songs he's ever heard, but often has no idea how their drum parts go.
 He's learning them all gradually, mainly by teaching them to his students: he is a keen and devoted drum tutor and has about forty students with whom he delights in sharing the constant wonder of music.
 Occasionally, he remembers to teach them some beats and stuff too.

-He has a passion for the environment too, and has built several low-impact dwellings, one of which he considers one of the most beautiful things he's seen, apart from the aforementioned family members.
+He has a passion for the environment too, and has built several low-impact dwellings, one of which he considers to be one of the most beautiful things he's seen, apart from the aforementioned family members.

 If you catch a Mabon gig sometime, iolo will be floating around as soon as he can afterwards, chatting to folks and meeting friends old and new.
 If he is indeed socially inept as he claims to be, then evidently a load of adrenaline and a good talking point go a long way towards covering that: the only problem then is to get him to stop talking.